 North Shore Community Action Programs (NSCAP) is a nonprofit anti-poverty agency for Beverly, Danvers, Peabody, and Salem.
 NSCAP provides programs and services in education/training, economic stabilization, housing and homelessness prevention, energy services, and home care, and is funded by private and corporate donations, various state agencies and federal programs, and the town of Danvers and cities of Salem and Peabody.
 NSCAP's housing programs include weatherization assistance, fuel assistance for households earning 60 percent of the state median income or less, homelessness prevention through help finding temporary shelter and case management as well as career development and job placement workshops, home health, homemaking, and companion services, and help with rent and mortgage payments for Salem households earning 50 percent of the area median income or less.
-NSCAP administers the Salem Together Assistance & Recovery Toolkit (START) program with funds from the City of Salem, which provides \$500 a month in rental assistance for 2 months for income eligible renters who have been impacted by COVID-19.
-NSCAP also helps Salem residents apply for DHCD's Residential Assistance for Families in Transition (RAFT) and Emergency Rental and Mortgage Assistance (ERMA) programs which provide up to \$10,000 per households earning less than 50 percent AMI.
+NSCAP administers the Salem Together Assistance & Recovery Toolkit (START) program with funds from the City of Salem, which provides \$500 a month in rental assistance for 2 months for income eligible renters who have been impacted by COVID-19.63 NSCAP also helps Salem residents apply for DHCD's Residential Assistance for Families in Transition (RAFT) and Emergency Rental and Mortgage Assistance (ERMA) programs which provide up to \$10,000 per household to help with overdue rent or mortgage payments, security deposits, or other expenses for households earning less than 50 percent AMI.